rsabe004/rsabe004.github.io/index.md

 ## About Me

 Hi!
 My name is Rania Saber and I am a recent June 2024 grad from the University of California, Riverside with a B.S. in Computer Science and minor in Psychology.
 I have a great interest in data, human-computer interaction, and design.
 I plan on pursuing a Master's in either HCI or data after my gap year.
+In my free time, I enjoy sketching, playing tennis, and listening to a variety of different genres of music.

 ## About My Mentor